msteenhagen/indoxicate/content/posts/health-communism.md

 title = "Reading Health Communism" image = "https://indoxicate.me/img/healthcomm.png"
 date = "2022-11-16"
-description = "Last month Health Communism appeared, and here are my reading notes. " tags = [
+description = "Last month Health Communism appeared.
+It is an ambitious theoretical pamphlet.
+Its main ambition is to fuel the fight against capitalism, but with a twist." tags = [
     "health","communism","book review"
 ]